kalaolani/cassandra22x-ansible-backup-restore/README.md

   - Cassandra Data and local archive volumes go permanently offline and are replaced.

 #### Rebuild on a different Cluster Use Cases
+The first version is called the simple backup and restore version.

 - Use Case - Restore a keyspace from a source cluster to a new destination cluster with identical topologies.
   - Restore reconfigure destination cluster nodes to use source cluster tokens and new topology